Skip to content

 Specifications

-Type of Repository On-Prem
+Type of Repository On-Premise

-Authorization Support for Confluence Server
+Authorization Support for Confluence Data Center

 • Using Basic Auth